KhronosGroup/Vulkan-Profiles/layer/profiles.md

 * Verifying all necessary capabilities are reported present, rather than assuming they are available.
 * Exercising fall-back code paths, if optional capabilities are not available.

-The DevSim layer does not enforce the capabilities returned by queries.
+The Profiles layer does not enforce the capabilities returned by queries.
 The application is still responsible for querying and complying with the capabilities reported.
-If an application erroneously attempts to overcommit a resource, or use a disabled feature, the DevSim layer will not generate errors.
+If an application erroneously attempts to overcommit a resource, or use a disabled feature, the Profiles layer will not generate errors.
 To detect such errors, use the Vulkan Validation layers, as with any non-simulated device.

-The DevSim layer will work with other Vulkan layers, such as Validation.
+The Profiles layer will work with other Vulkan layers, such as Validation.
-When configuring the order of the layers list, the DevSim layer should be "last";
+When configuring the order of the layers list, the Profiles layer should be "last";
 i.e.: closest to the driver, farthest from the application.
-That allows the Validation layer to see the results of the DevSim layer, and permit Validation to enforce the simulated capabilities.
+That allows the Validation layer to see the results of the Profiles layer, and permit Validation to enforce the simulated capabilities.

-Please report issues to [LunarG's VulkanTools GitHub repository](https://github.com/LunarG/VulkanTools/issues) and include "DevSim" in the title text.
+Please report issues to [LunarG's VulkanTools GitHub repository](https://github.com/LunarG/VulkanTools/issues) and include "Profiles" in the title text.

 ### Layer name
 `VK_LAYER_KHRONOS_profiles`

-### DevSim Layer operation and configuration
+### Profiles Layer operation and configuration
-At application startup, during vkCreateInstance(), the DevSim layer initializes its internal tables from the actual physical device in the system, then loads its configuration file, which specifies override values to apply to those internal tables.
+At application startup, during vkCreateInstance(), the Profiles layer initializes its internal tables from the actual physical device in the system, then loads its configuration file, which specifies override values to apply to those internal tables.

 How the JSON configuration values are applied depends on whether the top-level section begins with "ArrayOf" or not.
 * If the section is not an array, values are applied if they appear in the JSON; if a value is not present in the JSON, the previous value is not modified.
 Therefore not every parameter needs to be specified, only a sparse set of values that need to be changed.
 * If the section defines an array (i.e.: begins with "ArrayOf"), then all previous contents of that array are cleared, and the JSON must specify all values of each desired array element.

-JSON file formats consumed by the DevSim layer are specified by one of the JSON schemas in the table below.
+JSON file formats consumed by the Profiles layer are specified by one of the JSON schemas in the table below.

 | Schema Use | Canonical URI |
 |:----------:|:-------------:|